Topic: Blue Chip Stocks

 Understanding the difference between aggressive and conservative stocks in your portfolio

-Conservative investing, as an investment strategy, involves focusing on lower-risk, predictable and stable businesses, like almost all bank stocks in Canada.
+Conservative investing, as an investment strategy, involves focusing on lower-risk, predictable and stable businesses, like almost all bank stocks in Canada, which are often viewed as some of the safest Canadian investments.
 This strategy typically involves the purchase of blue-chip stocks and other low-risk investments.
 A conservative investing approach also means building a well-balanced portfolio gradually, over time, including holding one, two or more of almost all bank stocks in Canada.

 Aggressive stocks–even aggressive stocks to buy–are higher-risk investments that can potentially produce higher returns than more conservative stocks, but also have equal potential for bigger losses.
 As a general rule, we recommend that you limit aggressive stocks to a smaller part of your overall portfolio.
 They should also make up an even smaller portion, say, of a portfolio for highly conservative investors.